 - 1. Definitions For the purposes of the EFMLEA: - a.
 "Eligible employee" means an employee who has been employed for at least thirty calendar days by the employer with respect to whom leave is requested. - b.
-"Employer" means any employer with fewer than five hundred employees. - c.
-"Qualifying need related to a public health emergency" means with respect to leave, the employee is unable to work (or telework) due to a need for leave to care for the son or daughter under eighteen years of age of such employee if the school or place of care has been closed, or the child care provider of such son or daughter is unavailable, due to a public health emergency. - d.
-"Public Health Emergency" means an emergency with respect to COVID-19 declared by a Federal, State, or local authority.
+"Employer" means any employer with fewer than five hundred employees. - e.
+"Qualifying need related to a public health emergency" means with respect to leave, the employee is unable to work (or telework) due to a need for leave to care for the son or daughter under eighteen years of age of such employee if the school or place of care has been closed, or the child care provider of such son or daughter is unavailable, due to a public health emergency. - d.-"Public Health Emergency" means an emergency with respect to COVID 19 declared by a Federal, State, or local authority. - e.
+"Child care provider" means a provider who receives compensation for providing child care services on a regular basis, including an 'eligible child care provider' (as defined in section 658P of the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
+9858n)).